DevExpress-Examples/devextreme-datagrid-odata/ODataServer/README.md

 # ODataServer

-An [ASP.NET Core OData 8](https://learn.microsoft.com/en-us/odata/webapi-8/overview) project that creates OData endpoints.

-## Overview

-This server creates OData endpoints to expose sample data.
-You can use standardized OData queries to access data and run filtering, selection, and sorting  operations.
+This [ASP.NET Core OData 8](https://learn.microsoft.com/en-us/odata/webapi-8/overview) application creates OData endpoints to expose sample data.
+You can use standardized OData queries to access and filter, select, and sort data.

 ## Features